JulienOrain/documentation/docs/guides/slo/define-slos/index.md

 Once you've selected a cloud provider, you will be asked to paste a resource identifier, or you can type `i` to enter an interactive mode which will help you identify the service you want to get data from.

 :::important
-You will need to be authentified to Google Cloud or AWS for interactive mode to work.
+You will need to be authenticated with Google Cloud or AWS for interactive mode to work.
 :::

 Here is what interactive mode looks like for AWS: